Bulgarians do not concern themselves with weather the products they use are environmentally friendly or not

 We get our main orders from England, France, Germany.
-The products are meant for different promotional events which are usually organized by Coca-Cola in Great Britain, by Heineken in the Netherlands, or by Samsung in Germany or France.
+The products are meant for different promotional events which are usually organized by Coca-Cola in Great Britain, from Heineken in the Netherlands, or Samsung in Germany or France.
 In other words, the orders come from the big branches, not the local ones.
 These are companies that have their corporate social responsibility objectives and that is the reason behind choosing eco-sustainable products.
 We have been witnessing that for quite some time.
 It seems that the Eastern Bloc countries don’t get the opportunity to make these decisions.

 Is that the future – creating products that preserve the environment?

 The demand for sustainable promotional products is growing.
-In the last 6 weeks, especially post Covid-19 everyone who is restarting their business, wanting to order socks and business gifts, puts a big focus now on sustainability.
+In the last 6 weeks, especially post Covid-19 everyone who is restarting their business, wanting to order socks and business gifts, puts big focus now on sustainability.
 It shows your corporate value, what your company stands for, what it represents.
 It is becoming increasingly more and more important now.
-But in retail, in 30- or 40-years time, you will probably find 3-4% of the entire world retail is doing to be upcycled, if we are lucky.
-Because it is all about money.
+But in retail, in 30- or 40-years time, you will probably find 3-4% of the entire world retail is doing to be upcycle, if we are lucky.
+Because it is all about the money.
 When it is upcycled, there will never ever be enough textile wastage for the world to want to go upcycled, unfortunately.

 The interview was originally published in Bulgarian in Economic.bg